iandrosov/sf-oauth-swift-example/README.md

 # sf-oauth-swift-example
-Salesforce OAuth connection for REST API in Serve-Side Vaport & Swift web app example deploy on Heroku
+Salesforce OAuth Swift connector for REST API developed in Swift & Serve-Side Vapor as web app example that can run local.

+This example does not include XCode project, that can be built with Vapor toolbelt.

 # This is work in progress